leymandudu/trainee_attendance_app/README.md

 3. **Run the Application**:
    - Ensure your development environment supports PHP.
-   - CD to the app directory `e.g. /trainee_attendance_app/app`
+   - CD to the app directory `cd /trainee_attendance_app/app`
-   - Run the following command to launch the app php -S `localhost:8000`
+   - Run the following command to launch the app `php -S localhost:8000`
-   - Access the application through the browser (`http://localhost/path/to/index.php`).
+   - Access the application through the browser `http://localhost/path/to/index.php`.

 ## Usage